As backyard chicken keepers we do not think too much about a chicken’s crop.

 Moldy feed can also be a problem.

 The fungi present in moldy feed can alter the PH balance in the crop and also cause other significant problems for your chickens – never feed them anything that is moldy.
+You can use a chicken feeder to prevent this problem.

 Sour Crop Symptoms